bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land-part-2.md

 Now the Linux routing VM is setup, it is time to prepare the Offensive Windows VM which will be connected to the second interface of the Linux routing VM.

 ## Client vs Server Windows
 Windows provides two types of operating systems: client and server.
 For the purpose of LOFL, in the majority of the cases a client Windows operating system like Windows 10 or Windows 11 without any domain configured works excellent.
-In some cases however, certain tools are only available on Windows Server, or require the current system to be part of a domain, which can be any domain.
-For those instances it can be relevant to have a so-called Offensive DC; a Windows Server which is running the Active Directory Domain Services role and a domain set up.
-At the LOFL-Project website these are listed when filtering for the [Server toolset](https://lofl-project.github.io/#+server).
+In some cases however, certain tools are only available on Windows Server.
+At the LOFL-Project website the LOFLCABs that require a Server OS are listed when filtering for the [Server toolset](https://lofl-project.github.io/#+server).
+There are also LOFLCABs which require the current system to be part of a domain, which can be really any domain.
+For those instances it can be relevant to have a so-called Offensive DC; a Windows Server which is running the Active Directory Domain Services (ADDS) role and a domain set up.

+### Offensive DC
+The Offensive DC is a Windows Server VM which has to be set up with ADDS with any domain name (except for the target domain).
+The only objective is that the few LOFLCABs which require that they are executed on a domain-joined machine as opposed to just a machine in a workgroup.
+Next, these LOFLCABs can then be used against a remote domain after the domain check is satisfied.
+It is good to be aware that in some cases the domain name of the Offensive DC is sent to the target network so it is recommended to use a domain name that looks similar to the target domain, e.g. `ad.bitsadmln.com` when targeting the domain `ad.bitsadmin.com` (note the `l` which replaced the `i`).
+The LOFL-Project website mentions the Offensive DC setup in case it is required.
+An example of such LOFLCAB is the Group Policy Management MMC snap-in: [gpmc.msc](https://lofl-project.github.io/loflcab/MMC/gpmc/).

 The [Windows Server to Workstation website](https://www.windowsworkstation.com/win2016-2019/)[^2] which I founded in 2008 and in 2017 handed over to Paul Rowland (@pauljrowland) provides instructions how to configure the Windows Server OS in such a way that it feels like a regular workstation.
 In my personal setup I am using a Windows 10 VM, and for the few occasions that I need an Offensive DC, I have a Windows Server 2019 VM.